20 Awesome Benefits of Quitting Caffeine or Coffee

 2. Financial Savings

-The cost of a caffeine addiction can add up and thousands of dollars a year could be saved if you quit.
+The cost of a caffeine addiction can really add up, thus thousands of dollars a year could be saved by quitting.

 Above we have listed the average cost of just one beverage a day, now multiply that by the number you have each day and it quickly adds up.